What is the meaning of the Yama?

 Yama and Guna

-Klesa-s impede due to the forceful play of raj and tamas.
-Thus yogis must stick to sattva food and practice all the angas of Yoga.
+Klesa-s impede due to Raj and Tamas’s forceful play.
+Thus, yogis must stick to sattva food and practice all the angas of Yoga.
 Rajas and Tamas must refrain from becoming dominant; following yama and niyama religiously helps a lot.

 Sattva food is vital in strengthening and sustaining Yoga practices; the proper asana course will help put down raja and tamas guna.
-Purity in ahara keeps one’s inner and external self pure.
+Purity in the Sahara keeps one’s inner and external self pure.